GrishaAngelovGH/gemini-manage-commands-cli/README.md

 ### Export Commands to JSON

 This allows the user to export all custom commands into a single JSON file.
-The user will be asked for a filename and a directory to save the export.
+The user will be asked for a filename, and the file will be saved in the current directory.
 This is useful for sharing commands or for version control.

 ### Import Commands from JSON

 This option facilitates importing commands from a JSON file.
-The user is first asked to specify a directory.
-The CLI then intelligently scans this directory for any `.json` files (ignoring common config files like `package.json`) and presents them in a list to choose from.
-It also provides an option to enter a full path to a file manually.
+The CLI intelligently scans the current directory for any `.json` files (ignoring common config files like `package.json`) and presents them in a list to choose from.
 Once a file is selected, the CLI guides the user through handling any potential conflicts with existing commands (overwrite, skip, or rename).

 ### Exit